-- → Possible through the air (especially tube monitors), but also over the wires (data and power cables) - " Also possible indirectly: Heating pipes, air condition, ... - → Depending on the equipment, the building, and the technology (esp. antennas) used, distances up to 500 m are possible " E.g. serial data cables: 40-50 meters over the air - → Difficult to distinguish between multiple data sources - No searching possible, only "viewing" what the suspect currently views and enters - → No possibility of detection by the suspect - → Impossible to prevent for non-experts, with normal materials, or for normal equipment - \rightarrow Depends largely on external influences (building, noise,...) - Misuse extremely hard (equipment expensive, use complex)
+- → Possible through the air (especially tube monitors), but also over the wires (data and power cables) - " Also possible indirectly: Heating pipes, air condition, ... - → Depending on equipment, building, and technology (esp. antennas) used distances up to 500 m are possible - " E.g. serial data cables: 40-50 meters over the air - → Difficult to distinguish between multiple data sources - No searching possible, only "viewing" what the suspect currently views/enters - → No possibility of detection by the suspect - → Impossible to prevent for non-experts, with normal materials, or for normal equipment - $\rightarrow$ Depends largely on external influences (building, noise,...) - Misuse extremely hard (equipment expensive, use complex)